 - Staff are more inclined to achieve goals if they have a hand in molding them.
 Also, while performing the tasks set out in goals, they can often see where things could be done in a more efficient or productive way.

 All staff at Smart VA Staffing Agency work remotely, so it is even more vital to have an effective mechanism to facilitate good communication that includes both positive, and negative, performance feedback as well as allowing the employee a way to express their feelings about the job.

 Avoid setting an expectation that salary changes are the reason for a review.
 Certainly, if the employee has done well the decision to award a pay increase can be made following the reviews, but it should not be a matter of course.
 When an employee has improved their skills, proved their worth to the company, and or started working with greater efficiency or creativity, give them a pay rise then and there.
 Do not wait for a formal performance review.

-Take a minute to visit this page to check out Smart VA Staffing Orange County’s VA Review Process – it is simple, straightforward, and effective!
+Take a minute to visit this page to check out Smart VA Staffing Agency’s VA Review Process – it is simple, straightforward, and effective!